National Institute of Technology, Arunachal Pradesh: Location

 NIT Arunachal Pradesh is located at Jote, 30 kilometers from Itanagar, which is the capital town of Arunachal Pradesh and 360 kilometers from Guwahati.
 Jote is surrounded by beautiful green forest and mountains.
 The picturesque and surrounding of Jote makes it ideal for a noble academic environment.

 Facilities

 The facilities and services that NITAP renders to the students, faculty members and staff make it stand among the top level institutes.
 The amenities provided to the students make the stay in NITAP a good experience.
-The presence of basic facilities such as 24 X 7 availability water and electricity and a variety of food for different teste.
-The institute and hostels are equipped with Wifi and LAN facility so as to get relevant information for academic development.
+The presence of basic facilities such as 24 X 7 availability water and electricity and a variety of food for different taste.
+The institute and hostels are equipped with Wifi and LAN facility.